GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/05.041-050/01.O-Christ,-With-Each-Returning-Morn/docs.md

 ---
+title: |
-title: 41.
-O Christ, With Each Returning Morn
+    041. O Christ, With Each Returning Morn - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 041.
+O Christ, With Each Returning Morn.
+O Christ, with each returning morn  Thine image to our hearts be borne;  And may we ever clearly see  Our dearest treasure, Lord, in Thee !
+    keywords:  |
-    keywords: Church Hymnal, O Christ, With Each Returning Morn, O Christ, with each returning morn,
+        Church Hymnal 1941, adventhymnals, advent hymnals, O Christ, With Each Returning Morn, O Christ, with each returning morn.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 41. O CHRIST, WITH EACH RETURNING MORN
+## 041. O CHRIST, WITH EACH RETURNING MORN
+####  Church Hymnal 1941,

 ```txt

 1.
 O Christ, with each returning morn
 Thine image to our hearts be borne;